ianhuang0630/BlenderAlchemyWeb/README.md

 * closeup of katana swords [done]

-* reformat images for the lotion/handcream scene
+* reformat images for the lotion/handcream scene [done]
-* highlight parts of prompts that match the desired output
+* highlight parts of prompts that match the desired output [done]